Treating diabetes in cats? All about diabetes mellitus in cats

 It is usually diagnosed with:

-• Urinalysis - The presence of glucose in the urine is a first clue.
+• Urinalysis – The presence of glucose in the urine is an initial indication.

-• Blood test - This determines blood sugar levels.
+• Blood test – This is used to measure blood sugar levels.

-• Fructosamine value - This value shows how the blood sugar has behaved over the past few days.
-This allows the veterinarian to know whether it is a temporary spike or long-term diabetes.
+• Fructosamine level – This level shows how blood sugar has fluctuated over the past few days.
+This helps the veterinarian determine whether it is a temporary spike or long-term diabetes.

 In some cases, you may also be asked to take measurements yourself, just at home.
 This gives a more reliable picture because your cat will be in its own familiar environment.